awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-define-metrics-variables.md

-# Define Metrics<a name="automatic-model-tuning-define-metrics"></a>
+# Define metrics and environment variables<a name="automatic-model-tuning-define-metrics-variables"></a>

 A tuning job optimizes hyperparameters for training jobs that it launches by using a metric to evaluate performance\.
 This guide shows how to define metrics so that you can use a custom algorithm for training, or use a built\-in algorithm from Amazon SageMaker\.
+This guide also shows how to specify environment variables during an Automatic model tuning \(AMT\) job\.

+## Define metrics<a name="automatic-model-tuning-define-metrics"></a>

 Amazon SageMaker hyperparameter tuning parses your machine learning algorithm's `stdout` and `stderr` streams to find metrics, such as loss or validation\-accuracy\.
 The metrics show how well the model is performing on the dataset\.

 The following sections describe how to use two types of algorithms for training: built\-in and custom\.

-## Use a built\-in algorithm for training<a name="automatic-model-tuning-define-metrics-builtin"></a>
+### Use a built\-in algorithm for training<a name="automatic-model-tuning-define-metrics-builtin"></a>

 If you use one of the [SageMaker built\-in algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html), metrics are already defined for you\.
 In addition, built\-in algorithms automatically send metrics to hyperparameter tuning for optimization\.
 These metrics are also written to Amazon CloudWatch logs\.
 For more information, see [Log Amazon SageMaker Events with Amazon CloudWatch](https://docs.aws.amazon.com/sagemaker/latest/dg/logging-cloudwatch.html)\.